Profluent-AI/CRISPR-Cas-Atlas/README.md

 ## CRISPR-Cas Prediction

 To access the pipeline used to construct the CRISPR-Cas Atlas, please see this [README](docs/CAS_FINDER.md).
+For the list of genomes and metagenomes analyzed, see `datasets.list`

 ## License